profile

 Looking ahead, Hadden is developing coverage to protect her clients from being sued over recently enacted age verification laws that apply to 18+ products and content.
 She says she’s actively working with carriers to create proprietary coverage options for panicked brands worried about potential AV-related claims if their website systems fail.

-Beyond contracts and legal jargon, however, Hadden is also looking forward to continuing to work with an industry that’s just as personable, passionate and fun as she is — even when she’s making sure someone doesn’t end up with a lawsuit in their lap.
+Beyond insurance contracts and legal jargon, however, Hadden is also looking forward to expanding her services within an industry that’s that’s just as personable, passionate and fun as she is — even while she’s making sure someone doesn’t end up with a lawsuit in their lap.

 “Essence is about evolving alongside the industry, anticipating risk before it becomes a crisis and building protection that grows with our clients,” she says.
 “My vision is for Essence to continue being the place where people feel heard, supported and confidently covered as they build businesses that matter.”